-We should have known that the next restaurant from the BAO team would also be Taiwanese.
+We could have probably predicted that the next restaurant from the BAO team would be Taiwanese.

 There were plenty of red flags.

-Only this time, instead of focussing on the island’s famed steamed buns, they’ve taken a broader approach to its cuisine; there’s a considerably longer menu, a more elegant ’30s-style space, and yes – you can book.
+But we didn’t, and it was.
+However instead of focussing on its famous steamed buns, the owners decided to take a broader approach to Taiwan’s cuisine via a considerably longer menu; a more elegant ’30s-style space; and – yes – the ability to book….

 In contrast to BAO’s clean minimalist interiors, XU boasts sleek, dark wood-panelled walls stretching over two floors.
-Downstairs, there’s a fairly hard-to-miss emerald green tea counter, where you can sip on expertly prepared, competition-grade tea in hot and cold brews (more on that later), which is mirrored upstairs by a more petite, blush pink marble dining bar.
+Downstairs, there’s a fairly hard-to-miss emerald green tea counter, where you can sip on expertly prepared, competition-grade tea in hot and cold brews (more on that later), which is mirrored upstairs by a more petite but even better-looking blush pink marble dining bar.
 From that bar you can get into,

 You’ll find dishes like Shengjian 40-day short-rib pancakes; braised goose; pan-fried Taiwanese dumplings; diced Mangalitza pork ribs mixed into a blend of rice & spices – and even a herb-stuffed chicken served whole, with the head still attached, which you’ll get special gloves with which to tear it apart.
 Then, you’ll be in the mood for,